-Mr Xu Cheng Qiu, Mr Xu Jun, Mr Yan Tang Feng and Mr Liu De Ming are the Directors seeking re-election at the forthcoming annual general meeting of the Company to be convened on 29 April 2022 ("AGM") under Ordinary Resolutions 3 to 6 as set out in the Notice of AGM dated 13 April 2022 (collectively, the "Retiring Directors").
+Mr Lim Heng Chong Benny, Mdm Xu Chun Hua, Mr Koh Choon Kong, Mr Tong Yiping and Mr Liang Cheng are the Directors seeking re-election at the forthcoming annual general meeting of the Company to be convened on 27 April 2023 ("AGM") under Ordinary Resolutions 3 to 7 as set out in the Notice of AGM dated 12 April 2023 (collectively, the "Retiring Directors").

-Pursuant to Rule 720(6) of the Listing Manual of the SGX-ST, the additional information relating to the Retiring Directors as required under Appendix 7.4.1 is set out below, to be read in conjunction with the information set out under "Board of Directors" and the "Corporate Governance Report" on pages 14 to 17 and pages 25 to 48, respectively of this Annual Report:
+Pursuant to Rule 720(6) of the Listing Manual of the SGX-ST, the additional information relating to the Retiring Directors as required under Appendix 7.4.1 is set out below, to be read in conjunction with the information set out under "Board of Directors" and the "Corporate Governance Report" on pages 22 to 26 and pages 31 to 54, respectively of this Annual Report:

-DETAILS Xu Cheng Qiu Xu Jun Yan Tang Feng Liu De Ming Country of principal residence People's Republic of China People's Republic of China Singapore People's Republic of China The Board's comments on this appointment (including rationale, selection criteria, board diversity considerations, and the search and nomination process) Mr Xu Cheng Qiu plays a key role in developing the business of the Group and provides the Group with strong leadership and vision.
-The Board considered the recommendation of the Nominating Committee (with Mr Xu abstaining from the decision-making process), and is confident that Mr Xu will continue to contribute to the growth of the Company The Board considered the recommendation of the Nominating Committee, and is satisfied that Mr Xu is able to provide valuable contributions to the Board The Board considered the recommendation of the Nominating Committee, and is satisfied that Mr Yan is able to exercise independent judgement and provide valuable contributions to the Board given his decades of experience in corporate finance and investment management The Board considered the recommendation of the Nominating Committee, and is satisfied that Mr Liu is able to provide valuable contributions to the Board Whether appointment is executive, and if so, the area of responsibility Executive Mr Xu is responsible for the overall management, formulation and implementation of the Group's business strategies Executive Mr Xu is responsible for assisting Chairman in strategic planning, direction and overall management of the Group's main subsidiary Non-Executive Executive Mr Liu is in charge of the overall management and operations of the Group's China subsidiaries Job Title (e.g. Lead ID, AC Chairman, AC Member etc.) Executive Chairman Member of Nominating Committee Executive Director Independent Director Member of Audit Committee and Remuneration Committee Executive Director
+DETAILS Lim Heng Chong Benny Xu Chun Hua Koh Choon Kong Tong Yiping Liang Cheng Country of principal residence Singapore People's Republic of China Singapore Singapore People's Republic of China The Board's comments on this appointment (including rationale, selection criteria, board diversity considerations, and the search and nomination process) The Board considered the recommendation of the Nominating Committee (with Mr Lim abstaining from the decision-making process with respect to the assessment of his independence), and is satisfied that Mr Lim is able to exercise independent judgment and provide valuable contributions to the Board The Board considered the recommendation of the Nominating Committee (with Mdm Xu abstaining from the decision-making process with respect to the assessment of her independence), and is satisfied that Mdm Xu is able to exercise independent judgment and provide valuable contributions to the Board The Board considered the recommendation of the Nominating Committee (with Mr Koh abstaining from the decision-making process with respect to the assessment of his independence), and is satisfied that Mr Koh is able to exercise independent judgment and provide valuable contributions to the Board The Board considered the recommendation of the Nominating Committee, and is satisfied that Mr Tong is able to provide valuable contributions to the Board The Board considered the recommendation of the Nominating Committee, and is satisfied that Mr Liang is able to exercise independent judgment and provide valuable contributions to the Board given his decades of experience in the rubber chemicals industry Whether appointment is executive, and if so, the area of responsibility Non-Executive Non-Executive Non-Executive Executive Mr Tong is responsible for overseeing the financial operations of the Group.
+Non-Executive Job Title (e.g. Lead ID, AC Chairman, AC Member etc.) Lead Independent Director Chairman of Nominating Committee Independent Director Chairman of Remuneration Committee and Member of Audit Committee and Nominating Committee Independent Director Chairman of Audit Committee and Member of Remuneration Committee Executive Director Chief Financial Officer Independent Director